 God is going to put an end to sin for all time and eternity!

-Many times unbelievers are heard to say that if there was a God He would not permit such suffering to come upon people.
+Many times, unbelievers are heard to say that if there were a God, He would not permit such suffering to come upon people.

 Something more is needed.

 Paradise can be maintained only when there is a government that can ensure that all individuals will adhere to the will of God.

 The government God is creating is termed the Kingdom of God.
 The Kingdom of God consists of people who have been tested and tried; who have had Christ formed in them; who have managed to serve God faithfully in the midst of much opposition.
 The only manner in which such rulers can be formed is in the midst of temptation, suffering, and confusion.
 This is what our present world consists of: temptation, suffering, and confusion.

 Christ can remove our sinful nature and our sicknesses with a word.
 But the creation of the victorious personality requires obedience, pressure, and time.

 As soon as God has a company of people who have managed to overcome everything Satan has brought against them, the Lord Jesus will return with them and restore Paradise to the earth.
 It is as simple and straightforward as this.

 The iron rule of the Spirit could not be formed in our personality if God were to remove our sinful nature without a struggle on our part.
 Muscle can be built only by pushing against resistance.